-Your school focus should be clear Make sure your actions to achieve Fundi Evidence of impact: what dopupils Sustainability and what you want the pupils to know and be able to do and about are linked to your intentions: ng alloca now know and what can they now do?
-What has changed?: suggestednext steps: what they need to learn and to consolidate through practice: ted: uo! what has changed!.
-Encouragement of active play times for equipment provided to ensure playtimes are well resourced to offer children activities A range of competitive lunch time clubs and intra school tournaments organised across the year for every year group membership costs £13,225 Included within Equipment costs and lunchtime (list attached below) Continue to offer the Pals programme with a new set of children.
+Your school focus should be clear what you want the pupils to know and be able to do and about what they need to learn and to consolidate through practice: Make sure your actions to achieve are linked to your intentions: Fundi ng alloca ted: Evidence of impact: what dopupils now know and what can they now do?
+What has changed?: Sustainability and suggestednext steps: Encouragement of active play times for all children.
+Providing opportunities and equipment in which children can access a range of different activities at different times to increase their activity lessons away from PE lessons. offer children activities A range of competitive lunch time clubs and intra school tournaments organised across the year for every year group within LSSP membership costs £13,225 Included within Equipment costs more active and a wide range of children targeted and offered opportunities to be more active.
+Continue to offer the Pals programme with a new set of children.
 Use of playleaders to help run intra school competitions during school play and lunch times targeting all children.
-To chowcoco the impact of physical £2,017.50 Sahaal Tryittan bas baan a nlatfarma ta Continue to use truitton on 1 To showcase the impact of physical activity and sport can have across the school and community with both pupils & parents Twitter - for all staff to take a whole school approach to document sporting achievements as well as sporting opportunities available for our children both within school and our community.
+To showcase the impact of physical activity and sport can have across the school and community with both pupils & parents Twitter - for all staff to take a whole school approach to document sporting achievements as well as sporting opportunities available for our children both within school and our community.
 These also to be celebrated within school assemblies with certificates given out for each child who has taken part.
-Promote physical activity in all whole school initiatives and fundraising N/A School Twitter has been a platform to celebrate success of competitions with parents along with certificates for all children who took part given out in assembly.
-This has raised the profile of competition across the school and given the children involved a sense of pride to take part.
-Continue to use twitter and assemblies as a way of celebrating sporting success.
-To continue to ensure ALL children receive equal opportunities in accessing PE and raising the profile of sport within our school. events.
-Minibus and coach hire to widen the opportunities for all children to take part in sport; be it transporting large teams of athletes to county finals or taking KS2 to the park for cross country practise - transport was used to facilitate active opportunities for all £2900 coaches over the course of the year to and a school mini bus to continue to offer this to all children.
+Promote physical activity in all whole school initiatives and fundraising events.
+N/A parents along with certificates for all Continue to use twitter and assemblies as a way of celebrating sporting success.
+To continue to ensure ALL children receive equal opportunities in accessing PE and raising the profile of sport within our school.
+Minibus and coach hire to widen the opportunities for all children to take part in sport; be it transporting large teams of athletes to county finals or taking KS2 to the park for cross country practise - transport was used to facilitate active opportunities for all £2900 coaches over the course of the year to and from competitions to ensure that all children have the opportunity to compete a school mini bus to continue to offer this to all children.